peyloading/E01a-Control-Structues/README.md

 4. A modal window will appear asking you where you want to fork the repository.
 Select your account.
 This will create an independent copy of this repository in your account that you can begin to edit
 5. Go to your GitHub home page, and select the new E01a-Control-Structures repository
 6. On that page, you will see a green button labeled "Clone or download".
 Press that now.
 You will see a drop down box that contains the following: "Clone with HTTPS".
 Inside the dropdown, you will see a box containing an URL.
 Next to the box is an icon that looks like a clipboard with an arrow pointing to it.
 Click that icon now
 7. Open VS Code.
 When the program opens, push the F1 key.
 In the box that opens, type "Git: Clone".
 Hit enter.
 In the box that then opens, paste the URL you copied from GitHub.
 Select a location for the repository; on Windows, the default is something like c:\Users\(username)\Documents\E01a-Control-Structures.
-VS Code will now clone (download) a copy of the code to your computer
+VS Code will now clone (download) a copy of the code to your computer. *If you, instead, see an error that "Command 'git: clone' not found in VS Code", that means that git is not installed on your system.
+Install it, and restart VS Code*
 8. VS Code should give you an opportunity to enter your username and password.
-If you see a dialogue asking if you want VS Code to check for changes periodically, you can select "No"
+If you see a dialogue asking if you want VS Code to check for changes periodically, you can select "No". *If you don't see these messages now, you will later*
 9. Once VS Code has cloned (downloaded) the code, it will be responsible for keeping the code on your local computer synchronized with the repository in your GitHub account.
 In the panel to the left of the current window, you should see a list of the files you have downloaded

 ---

 10. First, edit the file called LICENSE.
 Replace the [year] [fullname] with the current year and your name (e.g., 2019 Jason Francis).
 Save this file
 11. Then answer the questions posed in questions.txt.
-You can edit that file directly; just leave your answers in the line after each question
+You can edit that file directly; just leave your answers in the line after each question. *
 12. When the time comes for you to run any of the python files, you can do so by right-clicking on the code and selecting "Run Python File in Terminal".
-The results will appear at the bottom
+The results will appear at the bottom. *If you don't see "Run Python File in Terminal" in the contextual menu, that is because VS Code doesn't have the Python extension installed.
+You can do that here: [https://marketplace.visualstudio.com/items?itemName=ms-python.python](https://marketplace.visualstudio.com/items?itemName=ms-python.python)*
 13. When you have answered all the questions, feel free to clean up this file.
 You can delete these detailed instructions.
 Then describe what you have accomplished.
 Save this file

 ---